 Annual Cash Bonuses - Discretionary Cash Bonuses.
-We also utilize annual discretionary cash bonuses to provide additional compensation to the named executive officers and to reward them for their performance.
+We also utilize annual discretionary cash bonuses to provide additional compensation to the named executive officers other than the Co-Chief Executive Officers and to reward them for their performance.
 We have not adopted any formal or informal performance or other objectives for the calculation or payment of these discretionary bonuses.
-Instead, in determining an annual discretionary bonus, we consider, among other things, the Company's performance for the previous year and relative shareholder value created, discretionary bonuses awarded in previous years, the performance of the named executive officer and his or her personal contributions to the success of the Company.
+Instead, in determining an annual discretionary bonus, we consider, among other things, the Company's performance for the previous year and relative shareholder value created, discretionary bonuses awarded in previous years, the performance of the named executive officer and his or her personal contributions to the long-term success of the Company.

 Annual discretionary cash bonuses, as opposed to grants of stock options or other equity-based awards, are designed to provide additional compensation to the named executive officers, and to more immediately reward them for their performance.
 The immediacy of these bonuses provides an incentive to the named executive officers to raise their level of performance, and thus the Company's overall level of performance.
-Thus, we believe that discretionary cash bonuses are an important motivating factor for the named executive officers.
+Thus, we believe that discretionary cash bonuses are an important motivating factor for the named executive officers to produce a better long-term return for the Company's shareholders.